 Unfortunately, many employers try to incorrectly categorize non-exempt employees as exempt employees for purposes of not paying overtime wages.
 If this happens to you and your rights are violated by your employer classifying you as an exempt employee, you may be able to take legal action.

-A Boston employment lawyer at the Law Offices of Jeffrey S. Glassman can help you to pursue a claim for compensation.
+The workers’ compensation lawyers at Jeffrey Glassman Injury Lawyers can help you pursue a claim for compensation.
 Give us a call or contact us online today to learn more.Exempt Employees vs. Non-Exempt Employees

-- Under the laws in Massachusetts, only certain employees can be considered exempt.
+Under Massachusetts laws, only certain employees can be considered exempt.
 For example:

-- Bona fide executives and professionals may be considered exempt.
-The term “bona fide” means that these workers must legitimately be executives or professionals and not simply defined as such for purposes of avoiding overtime requirements.
+- Bonafide executives and professionals may be considered exempt.
+The term "bonafide" means that these workers must legitimately be executives or professionals and not merely defined to avoid overtime pay.

-- Bona fide administrative employees.
-Typically, the employee must have a salary of at least $455 weekly and must be engaged in non-manual work that is directly related to managing the company or interacting with customers.
+- Bonafide administrative employees.
+Typically, the employee must have a salary of at least $455 weekly and must be engaged in non-manual work directly related to managing the company or interacting with customers.

-- Certain computer and creative professionals are considered to be exempt employees.
+- Some computer and creative professionals are considered exempt employees.